Nankivell -- information about the name and variants

 then of course also still a British colony.

-After 3 months in the post he set out from Cyprus to return to England for Christmas 1938 with his family.
+After 3 months in the pen-pushing post (he described it) of Treasurer he set out from Cyprus to return to England for Christmas 1938 to be with his family.

-This was by boat from Cyprus to Italy then train via Switzerland and France to GB
+This was by boat from Cyprus to Italy then train from Italy via Switzerland and France to Britain

 buried at the cemetary in St-Germain-en-Laye near Paris.

-have recently renovated his grave in France, to the delight of some people in
+Howard Nankivell's grave in France has been renovated, to the delight of some people in

 Australian readers might be interested in the book "Australia's Little Cornwall" by Oswald Prior.
-In the 1980 re-print I have, in Chapter 13 "Industrial Unrest" it seems that miners in Moonta were to go on strike.
+In the 1980 re-print, in Chapter 13 "Industrial Unrest" it seems that miners in Moonta were to go on strike - this was around 1920.
 (Many Cornish went to Australia as miners of course).
 There is a meeting at which "Nankivell, the last speaker, wanted to know whether they could go on strike without waiting for permission from the Union HQ at Creswick...when they met again the reply was read out to them <Cannot authorize strike>".
 This is the only mention of "Nankivell" in the book - which first appeared in 1962.

-In Moonta there is even a Nankivell Park
+In Moonta ("Australia's little Cornwall") there is even a Nankivell Park

-It is clear that quite a few Nankivells went from Cornwall to Moonta (Australia's Little Cornwall) to work the mines.
+It is clear that quite a few Nankivells went from Cornwall to Moonta to work the mines.